malishav/OSCOAP/draft-selander-ace-object-security.md

 The encrypted block options enable the sender to split large messages into protected fragments such that the receiving node can verify blocks before having received the complete message.
 In order to protect from attacks replacing fragments from a different message with the same block number between same endpoints and same resource at roughly the same time, the MAC from the message containing one block is included in the external_aad of the message containing the next block.

-The unencrypted block options allow for arbitrary proxy fragmentation operations which cannot be verified by the endpoints.
-An intermediary node can generate an arbitrarily long sequence of blocks.
-However, since it is possible to protect fragmentation of large messages, there SHALL be a security policy defining a maximum unfragmented message size such that messages exceeding this size SHALL be fragmented by the sending endpoint.
-Hence an endpoint receiving fragments of a message that exceeds maximum message size SHALL discard this message.
+The unencrypted block options allow for arbitrary proxy fragmentation operations which cannot be verified by the endpoints, but can be restricted in size since the encrypted options allow for secure fragmentation of very large messages.

 # Privacy Considerations #